 Every year, 2.5 to 3 million visitors come to the Cité des Sciences to learn more about the world around us, thanks to popular science exhibitions.

-Created in 1986, the space brings together: cinema, city of trades, city of health, city of children, aquarium, auditorium, library, educational playgrounds, restaurants, picnic areas and many more.
+Created in 1986, the space brings together: a cinema, city of trades, city of health, city of children, aquarium, auditorium, library, educational playgrounds, restaurants, picnic areas, and many more.
 Ideal for family outings.

 Le Mont Saint Michel – Normandie

 Let’s get out of Paris for a bit to explore this incredible rocky island.